Use this helpful glossary of University Terms to better understand academic lingo.

 If, after two successive terms of academic probation, the student’s current and cumulative GPA is below 2.00, the student will be academically suspended for one semester.
 If suspended at the end of the spring term, the student will be eligible to return the following fall term.
 If suspended at the end of the fall term, the student will be eligible to return for the summer term.

-Any surplus amount of money will be refunded after all tuition and fees have been deducted from the agreed upon Financial Aid awarded to a student.
-The refund is distributed in the form of a change check which can be picked up in the Cashier’s Office or deposited directly to a checking account.
+Any surplus amount of money will be refunded after all tuition and fees have been deducted from the agreed-upon Financial Aid awarded to a student.
+The refund is distributed in the form of a change check which can be picked up in the Cashier’s Office or deposited directly into a checking account.